-Effective Leadership:Summarize the Leadership expresses a consistent student focused message for instruction that effective leadership trends and patterns is implemented by teaching staff.
-Decisions are made and communicated observed by the team while completing this through the lens of what is best for students first.
-This lens keeps the focus on section of the report.
-What are the the students when strengths and weaknesses are discussed.
-Strengths in this important trends and patterns that will standard include the building of relationships, monitoring use of resources, support the identification of student, and providing a safe, clean and inviting learning environment.
-Weaknesses in teacher, and leader needs? this standard include the use of processes to analyze data for student achievement, implementing a data driven and consensus oriented school improvement plan, and monitoring implementation of the school improvement plan.
+Leadership expresses a consistent student focused message for instruction that is implemented by teaching staff.
+Decisions are made and communicated through the lens of what is best for students first.
+This lens keeps the focus on the students when strengths and weaknesses are discussed.
+Strengths in this standard include the building of relationships, monitoring use of resources, and providing a safe, clean and inviting learning environment.
+Weaknesses in this standard include the use of processes to analyze data for student achievement, implementing a data driven and consensus oriented school improvement plan, and monitoring implementation of the school improvement plan.